 On March 20, 2019, The Federal Reserve announced it wasn’t raising interest rates in 2019, citing a number of economic risks due to a domestic and global slowdown.

-On July 11, 2019, Fed chief Jerome Powell hinted to Congress that an interest rate cut was coming to cushion the economic difficulties created by Trump’s trade wars.
+On July 31, 2019, Fed Chair Jerome Powell announced the first interest rate cut in more than a decade primarily in response to the economic difficulties created by Trump’s trade wars.

 Liked this post?
 Follow this blog to get more.